Azure/azure-sdk-for-media-services-extensions/README.md

 // The options for creating the new asset.
 AssetCreationOptions assetCreationOptions = AssetCreationOptions.None;

-// Create a new asset and upload a local file using a single extension method.
+// Create a new asset empty asset within one selected Storage account using a single extension method.
 IAsset asset = context.Assets.Create(assetName, storageAccountNames, assetCreationOptions);
 ```